jonathonjb/jonathonjb/README.md

 👋👋👋

-Hey guys, you can look through my list of projects here.
+Hey guys, you can look through some of the projects I've been working on here.

 I'm always looking to work on something new.
 Some of the projects I like to work on include